KavyaSingh236/InsightSphere/README.md

-# 🤖 InsightSphere - Let your dataset tell its story.
+# 🤖 InsightSphere - Let your dataset tell its story ✨

 InsightSphere is an intelligent data diagnostics platform that transforms raw datasets into clear narratives, visual intelligence, and executive-ready insights — automatically.